postindustria-tech/device-detection-examples-go/onpremise/README.md

 ## onpremise Engine

-This example demonstrates how to use the on-premise engine to detect devices.
+This example demonstrates how to use the 51degrees onpremise engine to detect devices.